 When Does My Business Need a Failover Connection?

+When does a business need a failover connection?
 When system maintenance or bad weather brings down your business’s internet connection, do you have a backup plan?
 Without access to your online payment system, you might not be able to make sales.
 Without an online security system, your business might not be able to prevent thefts.
 Without critical online applications, employees might not be able to serve customers or clients.
 The cost of an internet outage, in both revenue and consumer trust, adds up quickly.

 Fortunately, you can keep your business running when disaster hits by installing a “redundant” wireless internet connection that kicks into gear when your primary wired connection goes offline.
 A failover gives you uninterrupted access to the online applications you need to run your business.
 With a wireless failover, you’ll never lose access to your online payment systems, your security systems, or your employee/customer management software.